 The matchstick puzzle

-- No 6 square matchstick figure should form at an intermediate stage before completing movement of all four matchsticks.
+No 6 square matchstick figure should be formed in an intermediate stage before completing the movement of all four matchsticks.

 Time to solve the puzzle: 10 minutes.

-Solution to the move 4 matchsticks to make 6 squares matchstick puzzle: Analysis
+Solution to move 4 matches to make 6 squares matchstick puzzle: Analysis

 The matchstick square puzzle figure is shown again for convenience.

-The matchstick puzzle figure consists of 5 independent matchstick squares made up of 20 matchsticks with no single matchstick common between any two squares.
-On the other hand we have to form 6 squares from the same 20 matches.
+The matchstick puzzle figure comprises 5 independent matchstick squares made up of 20 matchsticks with no single matchstick common between any two squares.
+On the other hand, we have to form 6 squares from the same 20 matches.

-To make 6 independent squares we need 24 matches.
-So when 6 squares are made from 20 matches, 4 matches must be common between squares thus reducing the maximum match requirement from 24 to 20.
+To make 6 independent squares, we need 24 matches.
+So when 6 squares are made from 20 matches, 4 matches must be common between squares.
+This reduces the maximum match requirement from 24 to 20.

 Conclusion 1: The solution matchstick figure of 6 squares must have 4 common matches between squares.

-Following shows a 6 square figure made by the 20 matches by moving just 2 matches from the 5 square puzzle figure.
+A 6 square figure made by the 20 matches by moving just 2 matches from the 5 square puzzle figure is shown.

 If we move any single matchstick from a corner square, we will destroy one square and create three hanging sticks.
 We have to move at least one more of the three hanging matches.

-This way if we move two of the four matches from a corner square, the only option to use the matches would be to close two of the four existing one side open unfinished squares.
-Following shows the new formation,
+This way, if we move two of the four matches from a corner square, the only option to use the matches would be to close two of the four existing one side open unfinished squares.
+The new formation is shown,

 Again, moving just 2 sticks 6 square formation is created.
 This is the second invalid solution and we can conclude that,

-Conclusion 3: We cannot move 2 matchsticks from a corner square and next 2 from s second corner square.
+Conclusion 3: We cannot move 2 corner matchsticks from a corner square and create 1 square by each of the two matches moved.

 Conclusion 4: We will move 1 match from the selected corner square and close a suitable incomplete square.